ajoslin/angular-promise-tracker/README.md

 ## Development

-* Install testacular with `npm install -g testacular` to run tests
+* Install karma with `npm install -g karma` to run tests
-* Run `testacular start` to start the test server and re-run tests on changes
+* Run `karma start` to start the test server and re-run tests on changes

 ## License